hukevinxiaochen/fs-react-bp/README.markdown

 * runs on heroku dyno as long as a valid heroku remote is available
   * uses a deploy script that will deploy to the heroku dyno with `yarn/npm deploy`
 * starts in production with `start` script
+* can test the application by running `test` script
+  * uses mocha and chai, with enzyme for react

+## Not actually boilerplate

+* uses d3 to render some sample GeoJSON in the server folder

 # Usage